 This organism has a strong association with Gulf War syndrome.
-Antibiotics are the usual chosen treatment.
-Multiple antibiotic cycles are required to successfully treat this condition (so re-inoculation of the gut with friendly flora is mandatory).
-Antibiotic treatment should be supported with Hydrogen Peroxide Therapy and mega doses of vitamins and minerals along with other unique supplements such as various forms of Amino Acids.
+Antibiotics are the usual chosen management.
+Multiple antibiotic cycles are required to successfully manage this condition (so re-inoculation of the gut with friendly flora is mandatory).
+Antibiotic management should be supported with Hydrogen Peroxide Therapy and mega doses of vitamins and minerals along with other unique supplements such as various forms of Amino Acids.

-Recent introduction of Dioxychlor, which is a homeopathic oxidant, has produced very helpful results against Mycoplasma (as well as in the treatment of Epstein-Barr virus and Cytomegalovirus).
+Recent introduction of Dioxychlor, which is a homeopathic oxidant, has produced very helpful results against Mycoplasma (as well as in the management of Epstein-Barr virus and Cytomegalovirus).

 This is the most prevalent STD in the USA, with 4-8 million new cases each year.
 The infection is dangerous as it may be asymptomatic, meaning that it shows no symptoms, while damage is being caused to the Fallopian tubes, Uterus, and Cervix.
 People affected have a higher rate of ectopic pregnancies, miscarriages, premature births, as well as a chance of infertility.
 The disease may also infect the Urethra, eyes, and throat.
 In males, the urethritis may be confused with Gonococcal urethritis.
 Epididymitis may also occur in affected males.Back to Top

 The main thrust of management of this disease is prevention, so as not to be infected by insect bites.
-Once infected, active treatment consists of:
+Once infected, active management consists of:

 - Avoiding sugars and alcohol

 - Sufficient minerals and vitamins

 - Booster immune function